Often caused by the fact that Love Transcends Spacetime.

 - In the sixth season of Lost, the characters' Alternate Selves in the Alternate Timeline gradually start remembering the lives of their counterparts in the timeline of the first five seasons.
 Team Darlton coined the trope's name, although they used it in the wide definition, to describe the idea of intercutting events in different universes (à la flash-forwards and flashbacks).
 It turns out that it was a big subversion, though: The alternate timeline was, in fact, just the afterlife.
 Though it's debatable whether the alternate timeline being the afterlife and a parallel world are mutually exclusive.

 - In Star Trek: The Next Generation, Guinan seems to be aware of alternate universes, as demonstrated in "Yesterday's Enterprise".
 Explained in the Expanded Universe as a by-product of her leaving a part of herself in the Nexus, which allows a person to access any place or time.
 In her case, it gives her nothing more than intuition about the way things "should" be.

-- In Doctor Who, an alternate universe gets built around Donna Noble, where because she turned right instead of left one day the Doctor is dead, the Earth has gone to Hell and all of reality is going to be destroyed.
-She doesn't remember the original time-time line, but when she restores things to normal she has flashes of memory from the Turn-Left verse.
+- In "Turn Left", an alternate universe gets built around Donna Noble, where because she turned right instead of left one day the Doctor is dead, the Earth has gone to Hell and all of reality is going to be destroyed.
+She doesn't remember the original time-line, but when she restores things to normal she has flashes of memory from the Turn-Left verse.